 The street vendors are known as vendors, thelewala, hawkers, theliphadwala, rehriwala, etc. in different areas and contexts.
 They supply goods that include vegetables, ready-to-eat street food, fruits, pakodas, tea, bread, textile, footwear, apparel, artisan products, stationery etc. Their services include barber shops, pan shops, cobblers, laundry services, etc. Thus, an urgent need arose to provide them credit for working capital to resume their business.

-The PM Street Vendor’s AtmaNirbhar Nidhi (PM Svanidhi) scheme was launched by the government in June 2020 to provide credit for working capital to the street vendors.
+To help the street vendors, the government launched the PM Street Vendor’s AtmaNirbhar Nidhi (PM SVANidhi) scheme in June 2020 to provide them with credit for working capital.
 Under this scheme, the street vendors can take collateral-free loans with low-interest rates for one year.

-The PM Svanidhi scheme is available to every street vendor working in urban areas on or before 24 March 2020.
+The PM SVANidhi scheme is available to every street vendor working in urban areas.
+It will be expanded to census towns and peri-urban areas in a graded manner.
 The beneficiaries under this scheme will be identified according to the following criteria:

-In the case of Scheduled Commercial Banks, Small Finance Banks (SFBs), Regional Rural Banks (RRBs), Cooperative Banks and SHG (self-help groups) Banks, the rate of interest will be as per their prevailing rates of interest.
+In the case of Scheduled Commercial Banks, Small Finance Banks (SFBs), Regional Rural Banks (RRBs), Cooperative Banks and Self-Help Group (SHG) Banks, the rate of interest will be as per their prevailing rates of interest.

 In the case of Non-Banking Financial Company (NBFC), Non-Banking Financial Company-Micro Finance Institution (NBFC-MFIs), etc., the interest rates will be as per the RBI guidelines for the respective lender category.